MicrosoftDocs/defender-docs/articles/defender-for-cloud/secrets-scanning.md

 - **Trade-off between security and usability**: Organizations might keep secrets exposed in cloud environments for ease-of-use, to avoid the complexity and latency of encrypting and decrypting data at rest and in transit.
 This can compromise the security and privacy of data and credentials.

-## Secrets scanning support
+## Scanning types

-Defender for Cloud provides secrets scanning to reduce lateral movement risk, as summarized in the table.
+Defender for Cloud provides different types of secrets scanning.

 **Scanning type** | **Details** | **Requirements**
 --- | --- | ---